 Workplace Anger: Tips On How To Deal With An Angry Colleague

-Every office or workplace has that person – one that loses their temper easily and one who is prone to angry outbursts.
+Every office or workplace has that person – the angry colleague, the one that loses their temper easily, and one who is prone to angry outbursts.
 Their anger can affect everyone near them and could be directed to either their boss, manager, co-workers, or even a customer.

-Dealing with an angry colleague can be a hardship and requires you to have a cool head.
-It is very easy to get upset with a frustrated co-worker and if you don’t know how to deal with them, it can make the situation worse.
+Dealing with angry coworkers can be a hardship and requires you to have a cool head.
+It is very easy to get upset with an angry co-worker and if you don’t know how to deal with them, it can make the situation worse.

 One of the reasons that may be causing such aggressive behavior can be workplace stress.
-Many times, however, it is quite possible that your co-worker is struggling with other anger issues or underlying mental health conditions.
-Anger, frustration, and irritability can be a symptom for many mental health disorders.
+Many times, however, it is quite possible that your angry coworker is struggling with other issues or underlying mental health conditions.
+Anger, frustration, and irritability can be a symptom of many mental health disorders.

-In this blog, we’ll explore some healthy ways you can deal with your colleague’s anger issues without creating chaos or escalating the tension even further.
+In this blog, we’ll explore some healthy ways you can deal with an angry colleague without creating chaos or escalating the tension even further.